Alejogb1/job-board/blog-data/why-cant-i-deploy-smart-contracts-in-remix-on-specific-networks.md

 id: "why-cant-i-deploy-smart-contracts-in-remix-on-specific-networks"
 ---

 , let's talk about why your Remix deployments might be hitting a snag on specific networks.
 I've been there, more times than I care to recall.
-The experience, particularly during the early days of solidity development, was, shall we say, instructive.
+The experience, particularly during the early days of solidity development, was say, instructive.
 The issue almost always boils down to a handful of common culprits, and understanding them is key to resolving these deployment hiccups.
-Let's break it down, shall we?
+Let's break it down?

 First off, the primary problem usually resides within your _environment configuration_ within remix.
 It's not that remix itself is fundamentally flawed; rather, it's a matter of whether it's correctly set up to communicate with your intended blockchain network.
 Essentially, Remix acts as an interface – a very capable one – but it relies on specific configurations to bridge your smart contract code to the chosen execution environment.
 When things go south, it's usually down to: